-(2) Without limiting section 13, a port authority must, under that section, establish a committee for the port for the purpose of promoting and facilitating communication, information sharing and consultation between the port authority and members of the public who are or may be affected by port operations.
+(2) Without limiting the GTE Act section 26, the board of a port authority must establish a committee for each port for which it has the control and management for the purpose of promoting and facilitating communication, information sharing and consultation between the port authority and members of the public who are or may be affected by port operations.

 (3) A local government that has electors who are or may be affected by port operations at the port is to be represented on the consultation committee.